Apartment bedroom with floor mattress, laptop, backpack, wall arts, plants, more

 3. Make your own wall art

-Rather than spend your hard-earned cash on someone else’s photo, painting, or print, get creative and make your own art to hang on your walls.
-Create a collage of favorite photos of your family and friends.
+Rather than spend your hard-earned cash on someone else’s photo, painting, or print, get creative and make your art to hang on your walls yourself.
 Buy a tube of paint and a cheap canvas board from your local craft store and create a one-of-a-kind painting.
-Pick a few favorite photos from your recent travels, then add a cool black and white filter and print them out to display your own photography.
+Pick a few favorite photos from your recent travels, add cool filters, and print them out to display your own photography.
+Get crafty with clay or other fun materials for unique creations.
 There are a lot of easy and affordable ways to create your own art so you don’t have to spend money on expensive designs and pricey frames.

-Not in the mood to create your own art?
-Instead of hanging a painting or a frame, hang a few wall shelves and decorate them with small trinkets and personal items.
+Is art not really your thing?
+Instead of hanging a painting or a frame, hang a few wall shelves and decorate them with small trinkets, framed photos, and personal items.
 Fairy lights and string lights are also a great way to add interest to a wall without spending a ton.

 4. Look smart and sophisticated with a multi-level bookshelf

-When you’re decorating on a budget, always, always, always check out Ikea.
-Sure, you’ll have to assemble the furniture pieces yourself, but where else can you find chairs, tables, and duvet covers for under $20?
-You’ll find an endless assortment of furniture, decorative items, and textiles, making it easy to express your style and save your cash for other things.
+When you’re decorating on a budget, always check out Ikea.
+Sure, you’ll have to assemble the furniture yourself, but where else can you find chairs, tables, and duvet covers for cheap?
+You’ll find an endless assortment of furniture, decorative items, and textiles, making it easy to express your style and save cash for other things.

 When shopping at Ikea, keep an eye out for multipurpose pieces like the ones mentioned above.
-Coffee tables with underneath storage shelves offer levels of storage and help maximize space.
+Coffee tables with underneath storage shelves help maximize space.
 Ottomans with hidden storage compartments serve multiple purposes and are ideal for use in any small apartment or dorm.

 If you want to decorate on a budget, keep these tips in mind.
 With a bit of creativity and DIY skills, you can turn your college apartment into the space you’ve always dreamed it would be.